 Includes 1 x display unit, 1 x remote unit, 2 x NiMH battery packs, 2 x patch cables -30cm, Cat 5e STP, 2 x power supply with EU/UK/US adaptors, 1 x USB Wi-Fi adapter, 1 x Quick Reference Guide, 1 x carry case

 Q: What is the difference between SignalTEK CT and SignalTEK NT?

-A: The SignalTEK NT has additional test functions such as fibre optic and active network test capabilities.
+A: The SignalTEK NT has additional test functions such as fiber optic and active network test capabilities.
 It can test network load by simulating different traffic over the switch with both copper and fiber interfaces.
-It also has Ping, Traceroute, PoE, Hub blink test capability.
+It also has Ping, Traceroute, PoE, Hub blink test capability

 Q: What is the difference between a “Qualifier" and a “Transmission Tester"

 A: "Qualifier" or "qualification testers" try to determine if Ethernet might work on cabling by running an un-calibrated measurement of physical parameters like signal-to-noise-ratio and delay.
 The problem with those tests is that they a) have no traceable accuracy to international standards and therefore have only a very limited credibility and b) are often only done single sided.
 The testers give an indication that Ethernet might work, but are not able to prove that.
 Additionally these testers are only able to perform this limited test on the structured cabling itself, but not through an Ethernet network

 Q: What is a transmission tester: